 To date, six PhD students, five BSc students and 14 MSc students have successfully graduated following projects carried out within Oliver’s laboratory.
 Of the MSc students, ten gained Distinctions for their projects and all but two have completed – or are currently completing – successful PhD projects.
-Of the PhD students, all completed their theses within three or four years (depending on the programme) and have carved out successful careers in research, medical practice or (in one case) patent law.
+Of the PhD students, all completed their theses within three or four years (depending on the program) and have carved out successful careers in research, medical practice or (in one case) patent law.

 The laboratory has also employed two Research Technicians, who both moved on to prestigious Research Associate posts – one at King’s College London and the other at University College London – following the conclusion of their contracts, and one postdoctoral Fellow (Dr Dammy Pinheiro), who has moved on to a senior postdoctoral post within the School of Biological Sciences at the University of Reading.

 Key expertise and funding